bonigarcia/webdrivermanager/README.md

 This piece of software is a small library aimed to automate the [Selenium Webdriver] binaries management within a Java project.

-If you have ever used [Selenium Webdriver], you are probably know that in order to use some browsers (for example Chrome, Internet Explorer, or Opera) you need to download a binary which allows WebDriver to handle the browser.
-In addition, the absolute path to this binary must be set as Java variable, as follows:
+If you have ever used [Selenium Webdriver], you probably know that in order to use some browsers (for example Chrome, Internet Explorer, or Opera) you need to download a binary which allows WebDriver to handle the browser.
+In addition, the absolute path to this binary must be set as Java variables, as follows:

 	System.setProperty("webdriver.chrome.driver", "/absolute/path/to/binary/chromedriver");
 	System.setProperty("webdriver.opera.driver", "/absolute/path/to/binary/operadriver");